 Scholarships may be renewed annually for up to 4 years (or 5 years for engineering only), subject to the recipient’s continued full-time matriculation in his/her program of study and maintenance of a 3.2 cumulative GPA or higher.

 The Frederick K. Kilian Memorial Scholarship Fund was established in 2003 in honor of the late Frederick K. Kilian, founder of Kilian Manufacturing Corp. in Syracuse.

 Established in 1927, the Central New York Community Foundation encourages local philanthropy by supporting the growth of a permanent charitable endowment for the betterment of the region.
 The Community Foundation is the largest charitable foundation in the region with assets of more than $143 million.
 It awarded $8.3 million in grants last year to nonprofit organizations and since its inception has invested more than $120 million in the community.
-The Community Foundation serves as the steward of charitable legacies for individuals, families and businesses through the administration of more than 600 funds.
+The Community Foundation serves as the steward of charitable legacies for individuals, families and corporations through the administration of more than 600 funds.
 The organization also serves as a civic leader, convener and sponsor of special initiatives designed to strengthen nonprofits that address the region’s most pressing challenges.
-The Community Foundation, of 431 East Fayette Street, Syracuse, NY 13202, can be reached at (315) 422-9538 or www.cnycf.org.
+Visit www.cnycf.org.